solandrust/solfate-site/content/articles/setup-solana-on-windows.md

 draft: true
 title: Setup Solana on Windows
 description: Get started with Solana development by setting up your dev environment.
 Installing the Solana CLI, rust, cargo, web3.js, and a local validator on Windows.
-oneliner: Get your Solana development environment setup on Windows.
+blurb: Get your Solana development environment setup on Windows.
 keywords: ""
 image:
 tags: